Q1. The EdTech Sector is crucial for the future of our children and Europe, and what could Europe do to foster the EdTech sector?

 Concretely, some exchange projects as the ERASMUS+ and European solidarity corps (ESC) were impacted heavily as both are based on living abroad.
 As I worked on the ESC file, we have made sure to make the next program more resilient, to have a force majeure clause and to enable students whose program was interrupted to resume it.
 We have learned the hard way from the pandemic, but we did learn many lessons.
 We always like to say we do not leave anyone behind.
 The pandemic has shown that the most vulnerable ones are usually lost in crises as this one was and we need to step up all our efforts to really leave no one behind.

-How could Europe prepare for the homeschooling during another potential lockdown?
+Q3.
+Many countries are seeing another rise of Covid-19, and how could Europe prepare for the homeschooling during another potential lockdown?

 A study by Public Policy and Management Institute has shown that resilient education system is one that can adapt and transform itself in the face of adversity.
 Since no Member State had in place disaster mitigation strategies for education, we should work towards a coordinated system that enhances collaboration and cooperation between relevant stakeholders.
 Meaning we need accessible flow of knowledge, practices and peer-learning with regard to the continuity of education in times of crisis.
 The planned European Digital Education Hub (presented in the Digital Education Action Plan) could serve as a platform for communication as well as for collaboratively developing new solutions and approaches that effectively combine online and offline education.